noahsadir/nes-emulator/README.md

 From my own testing, the CPU implementation is fairly robust.
 The only thing missing is the implementation of the decimal flag, which I may implement in the future.
 Additionally, it is NOT cycle accurate but it isn't too far off.

-The CPU was written with readability in mind.
-Thus, there is quite a bit of repeated code for similar instructions (e.g. INX, INY, DEX, DEY).

-After each instruction, the CPU calls `bus_cpuReport(uint8_t)`, witht the parameter being the number of cycles elapsed.
+The CPU code is essentially blind to the rest of the emulator and could theoretically be used for other 6502-based systems.

+It also has the ability to disassemble programs!

 #### Todo
 - Cycle accuracy (account for page crosses)
 - Decimal Flag
+- Illegal instructions

 ### PPU